jschleic/simple-STORM/README.txt

 		  chromatic aberrations.
 Tetraspeck-Beads are detected
 		  automatically so that the images can be registrated easily.

+See INSTALL for instructions on how to build and install storm or storm-gui

-More details are available in the diploma thesis at http://hci.iwr.uni-heidelberg.de/Staff/jschleic/
+More algorithmic details are available in the diploma thesis at http://hci.iwr.uni-heidelberg.de/Staff/jschleic/